chadramsey/chadramsey.github.io/_posts/2021-02-17-accelerometer-pi.md

 *"The running Python application with X/Y-axis feedback for turns, wheelies, and stoppies"*

 ### Passing the Data via Websockets
 For this proof of concept I wanted to distribute the data as close to real time as possible to an external system.
 The thought was to explore the possibility of distributing the data across the web to an external service that could parse the coordinate details and analyze the data for patterns that might offer helpful insight.
-Websockets offered a convent way to ingest the data in real time across the network, and have the added benefit of allowing others to view this data in real time as well.
+Websockets offer a convent way to ingest the data in real time across the network, and have the added benefit of allowing others to view this data in real time as well.
 For this I used Spring Boot to develop a websocket server that would accept an asyncronous connection from the Python script and pass the data as it's being generated.
 The Spring Boot application also includes static HTML and JavaScript resources to allow clients to connect to the embeded websocket server and view the data stream in real time.

 ![](https://chadramsey.github.io/assets/images/2021/demo.gif){: .center-image }

 *"Connection to the websocket server via JavaScript shows the real time data stream from Python"*

 ### Final Thoughts
 This project was interesting to work through on a number of levels.
 Dusting off the Raspberry Pi to work on another hardware-based project reminded me why I've made a career of development - it's exciting to brainstorm concepts and see how far they can be taken.
-It's easy to get caught up in the day-to-day tasks of development but taking the time to conceptualize the ideas rolling around in mind keep the craft interesting.
+While it's easy to get caught up in the day-to-day tasks of development, taking the time to conceptualize the ideas rolling around in mind keeps the craft interesting.

 I've uploaded the source code base for both the [websocket server](https://github.com/chadramsey/websocket-server) and [Python script](https://gist.github.com/chadramsey/e58f14c6e07cc41660b39de30af2f8a0) for anyone interested in taking this day one proof of concept to the next level.